Dart-Code/Website/_docs/settings.md

 ## dart.enableMachineLearningCodeCompletion
 **Default:** `false`.
 <br />
-Controls wether to use a machine-learned model for improved code completion rankings and suggestions.
+Controls whether to use a machine-learned model for improved code completion rankings and suggestions.

 ## dart.enableSdkFormatter
 **Default:** `true`.